Who is Voatz?

 The 1st phase of the West Virginia Mobile Voting Pilot was conducted during the 2018 primary election in Monongalia and Harrison Counties.
 This pilot was the first time that registered military personnel, their spouses, dependents and citizens stationed overseas could cast an official ballot on a smartphone and have their vote secured by blockchain technology.

-The 2nd phase of the pilot is being conducted during the 2018 midterm elections and has been expanded to West Virginia’s UOCAVA voters in 24 counties.
+The 2nd phase of the pilot was conducted during the 2018 midterm elections and was expanded to West Virginia’s UOCAVA voters in 24 counties.

 How does this compare to other military voting initiatives?

 The West Virginia Mobile Voting Pilot follows the same set of administrative procedures that jurisdictions typically follow to authenticate overseas military voters and determine their eligibility to vote.
 The difference is how official ballots are delivered to qualified voters, and how ballots from qualified voters are returned to the jurisdiction.